Indy2222/irro/docs/api.rst

 API
 ===

 Irro is running REST API on port 8080.
+Irro is regularly broadcasting a UDP datagram on port 34254, which could be used for its discovery on a LAN.

 .. http:put:: /low/led/(int:led_id)